Intevel/docus-feedback/README.md

 - 🗂 TypeScript Support

 ## Quick Introduction

 This module is an extension of the documentation theme [Docus](https://docus.dev), this module creates an API endpoint for feedbacks, you then have the possibility to create a component like in the [Example](https://codesandbox.io/p/sandbox/docus-feedback-example-8ucvjh?file=%2FREADME.md) and allow the user to provide feedback for the documentation articles via the composable that comes with this module.

-The feedbacks are stored in an SQLite Database and can be checked then.
+The feedbacks are stored in an SQLite Database.

 ## Quick Setup